-- Mdm Low Kheng is the wife of Mr Ow Chin Seng and mother of Mr Ow Eei Meng, Benjamin. - (2) Mr Ow Eei Phurn, Benedict is the son of Mr Ow Chin Seng and brother of Mr Ow Eei Meng, Benjamin. - Mr Ivan Peh Choon Chieh is the nephew of Mr Ow Chin Seng and cousin of Mr Ow Eei Meng, Benjamin.
+(1) Mdm Low Kheng is the wife of Mr Ow Chin Seng and mother of Mr Ow Eei Phurn, Benedict and Mr Ow Eei Meng, Benjamin.

+(2) Mr Ow Eei Meng, Benjamin is the son of Mr Ow Chin Seng and Mdm Low Kheng and brother of Mr Ow Eei Phurn, Benedict.

-The annual aggregate amount of the total remuneration paid to these key management personnel, employees who are substantial shareholders and family members of a Director (who are not Directors or the CEO) for FY2020 is approximately \$\$1,270,000.
+The annual aggregate amount of the total remuneration paid to these key management personnel, employees who are substantial shareholders and family members of a Director (who are not Directors or the CEO) for FY2021 is approximately \$\$1,356,000.

-The annual aggregate amount of the termination, retirement and post-employment benefits granted to Directors and the CEO under their current contracts of employment or appointment (as the case may be) as at FY2020 is approximately \$\$968,000.
+The annual aggregate amount of the termination, retirement and post-employment benefits granted to Directors and the CEO under their current contracts of employment or appointment (as the case may be) as at FY2021 is approximately \$\$1,003,000.